 “It's part science, part art and all pride.
 Every bottle we produce is a reflection of my family, so I know it has to be perfect.”

 In carefully measured proportions, corn, rye, and barley malt represent the beginning of our unique bourbon recipe.

 Our water flows through incredibly rich areas of limestone, which naturally filters it of impurities.
-The Knob Creek grounds are blessed with incredibly pure water sources.

 The set back plays an integral role in the mashing process because it ensures consistent quality and flavor with every batch.

-Set back is added again in a step called "topping off" to maintain the highest quality consistency.
+Set back is added again in a step called "topping off" to maintain the highest-quality consistency.